Developmental Editor and Editorial Partner

 Ongoing coaching and editorial support for serious, long-form work

-I work with clients on an ongoing, monthly basis.
 Because this kind of work takes time to settle—and because continuity matters—new clients begin with an initial three-month commitment.
 After that, coaching continues month to month.

 The signature program includes